-- In many parts of Chile Corn is a staple.
-They have their on variety called “Choclo”, commonly using it to create the dish “Pastel de Choclo” or choclo pie, similar to a shepherds pie.
+- In many parts of Chile, corn is a staple.
+They have their own variety called “Choclo”, commonly using it to create the dish “Pastel de Choclo” or choclo pie, similar to a shepherds pie.

 How to volunteer with AMA